davidjbradshaw/iframe-resizer/docs/upgrade.md

 # Upgrading to Version 5

 Iframe Resizer version 5 drops support for legacy browsers and changes the way content resize events are detected.
-This change greatly improves detection of content changes and this library can now detect a number of events, such as user `<textarea>` resizing and CSS animation that prevouis versions struggled with.
+This change greatly improves detection of content changes and this library can now detect a number of events, such as user `<textarea>` resizing and CSS animation that previous versions struggled with.

-These changes along with futher code optimisation have lead to a large improvement in the performance of this library and it is now possible to have _iframe-resizer_ both detect and keep up with CSS animation that causes the iframe to resize on every annimation frame.
+These changes along with futher code optimisations have lead to a large improvement in the performance of this library and it is now possible to have _iframe-resizer_ both detect and keep up with CSS animation that causes the iframe to resize on every annimation frame.

 In addition to this, version 5 contains a number of other improvements and API changes that should be considered when upgrading from a previous version.